-Your new Traxxas Slash is designed with water-resistant features to protect the electronics in the model (receiver, servos, electronic speed control).
-This gives you the freedom to have fun driving your Slash through puddles, wet grass, snow, and through other wet conditions.
-Though highly water resistant, the Slash should not be treated as though it is submersible or totally, 100% waterproof.
+Your model is designed with water-resistant features to protect the electronics in the model (receiver, servos, electronic speed control).
+This gives you the freedom to have fun driving your model through puddles, wet grass, snow, and other wet conditions.
+Though highly water resistant, the model should not be treated as though it is submersible or totally 100% waterproof.
 Water resistance applies only to the installed electronic components.
 Running in wet conditions requires additional care and maintenance for the mechanical and electrical components to prevent corrosion of metal parts and maintain their proper function.